core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Group Maintenance ### {#sec-group-maintenance}
 Maintenance of a group includes any necessary operations to cope with changes in a system, such as: adding group members, removing group members, changing group security material, reconfiguration of UDP port number and/or IP multicast address, reconfiguration of the group URI, renaming of application groups, splitting of groups, or merging of groups.

-For unsecured group communication (see {{chap-unsecured-groupcomm}}) i.e., the "NoSec" security group, addition/removal of CoAP group members is simply done by configuring these devices to start/stop listening to the group IP multicast address on the group's UDP port.
+For unsecured group communication (see {{chap-unsecured-groupcomm}}), i.e., the "NoSec" security group, addition/removal of CoAP group members is simply done by configuring these devices to start/stop listening to the group IP multicast address on the group's UDP port.

 For secured group communication (see {{chap-oscore}}), the maintenance operations of the protocol Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} MUST be implemented.
 When using Group OSCORE, CoAP endpoints participating in group communication are also members of a corresponding OSCORE security group, and thus share common security material.
 Additional related maintenance operations are discussed in {{chap-sec-group-maintenance}}.